 By March 2020 working with other Rotary Clubs in District 1100 we managed to raise and send £1400 to HTUK so that the pipeline could be built.
 Currently, we await the end of the virus crisis for the construction to begin.

-The next project is to raise funds to construct a sanitary block at the Girl's Hostel in Lelep School.
-Plans have been drawn up and funds are already coming in.
+Thanks to the generosity of Inner Wheel Distriict 10, several other Rotary Clubs and individual donations we are well over half way to collecting funds for the second stage which is to construct a sanitary block at the Girl's Hostel in Lelep School.
+Plans have been drawn up and funds are steadily coming in.
 The students are desperate for clean toilets and washing facilities with running water.
 Can you imagine living without water or clean toilet facilities ?

 Contact us if you would like to help.

 Previous Project just completed in conjunction with Kandy Rotary and Trincomalee Rotary

 Pershore Rotary worked with Evesham Rotary, Pershore inner Wheel and both Interact Clubs of Prince Henry's High School and De Montfort to build toilet blocks in 7 schools in the Trincomalee District of Sri Lanka.